 - transportation (airlines, as well as rail, road and marine transportation providers that cross provincial or international borders).

 Summary of the Accessible Canada Act - Canada.ca

 According to the 2017 Canadian Survey on Disability, which is surveyed every five years, one in five Canadians (6.2 million) aged 15 years and over had one or more disabilities that limited them in their daily activities.
-Based on the Treasury Board of Canada Secretariat workforce analysis dated March 31, 2022, the workforce availability estimate for persons with disability was 9.0%; the data indicates that the MPCC exceeded its representation whereby 20% of our employees self-identified as persons with disabilities.
-MPCC does acknowledge however that given the size of our micro-organization, the departure of just one person with a disability could significantly skew the MPCC data.
+Based on the Treasury Board of Canada Secretariat workforce analysis dated March 31, 2022, the workforce availability estimate for persons with disability was 9.0%; the data indicates that the MPCC exceeded its representation whereby 20% of our employees are self-identified as persons with disabilities.
+MPCC does acknowledge, however, that given the size of our micro-organization, the departure of just one person with a disability could significantly skew the MPCC data.

 Government of Canada’s Accessibility Strategy

 The Government of Canada's Accessibility Strategy has a vision of being the most accessible and inclusive public service in the world.